marcecj/stream_looper/README.md

   period.
 This is so you can decrease the write pointer period and not have old material in the buffer start to play.

+### RumblePad 2 Pure Data UI

+For my own use I wrote a Pd UI through which you can control Stream Looper with a RumblePad 2 controller.
+You must compile Stream Looper with `faust2pd` or `scons FAUST_ARCHITECTURE=puredata ...` first before you can use it.
+The controller mappings are set up as follows:

+- The left joystick controls "Period" for the playback (vertical axis) and recording group (horizontal axis).
+- The right joystick controls "Start" for the playback (vertical axis) and recording group (horizontal axis).
+- Button 1 switches "Pause Recording" on when held down.
+- Button 2 toggles "Bypass" every time it is pressed.
+- Button 3 toggles "Pause Recording" every time it is pressed.
+- Button 4 toggles "Limit to Rec Period" every time it is pressed.
+- Button 9 toggles whether the vertical axis of the right joystick is ignored.
+- Button 10 toggles whether the horizontal axis of the right joystick is ignored.

+"Pause Recording" and "Limit to Rec Period" are off by default, while "Bypass" is on by default so that moving the joystick doesn't constantly change the playback.
+Also, since its effects are usually unwanted, the right joystick is ignored by default.

 ## TODO

 I still want to following features: